classicpatching/LegacyVerse/README.md

 **LegacyVerse** is a **fan-made 2014 Roblox revival**.

-- All `roblox.com` links remain safe.
+- All `roblox.com` servers remain safe.
-- LegacyVerse uses its own URLs for the revival environment.
+- LegacyVerse uses its own servers for the revival environment.
 - This project is **not affiliated with Roblox Corporation**.
 - All Roblox logos, trademarks, and content remain the property of their respective owners.